 When you’re open to listening with an open heart and making a request from love…

-You’ll get more honesty in return instead of defense and telling you what you want to hear.
+You’ll get more honesty in return instead of defensiveness and telling you what you want to hear.

 Claudia could see that if she made the request to talk about their finances with love instead of hardness and blame…

 Her husband would be more open to being honest and talk with her.

-She also saw that if he actually listened to his desires and took them seriously, he would be more open to coming up with a financial plan they both could live with.
+She also saw that if he actually listened to his desires and talked with her about them, he would be more open to coming up with a financial plan they both could live with.

 You might be saying that you’ve made requests in the past and they didn’t stick.

 While that certainly may be true, what’s also true is the way those requests were made make all the difference whether the other person listens or not and is willing to talk about it.

-It may be that your bottom line is that if the other person doesn’t follow through on your request or refuses, it’s a deal breaker for you and you’re out of the relationship.
+It may be that your bottom line is that if the other person doesn’t follow through on your boundary or refuses, it’s a deal breaker for you and you’re out of the relationship.

 The truth is all of this can be done with love instead of hardness and anger.